andretietz/retroauth/README.md

 Have fun trying!

-## What's left todo?
+## What's left to do?
-* It can handle max. one Account.
-This is not very bad I am thinking about it (please give me your impressions as well)
+* It can handle max. one account.
+This is not very bad.
+I'll think about it (please give me your impressions as well).
 * Only rxjava methods can be used to be authenticated.
-This is not that nice, better would be if it supports all of the.
-Right now there should be an exception thrown
+This is not that nice, it would be better if it supports all of the retrofit request types (blocking, async and rx).
+Right now there should be an Exception thrown.
 * Tests.
 Right now there are no tests whatsoever.
 Not only this is a reason to NOT USE THIS LIBRARY IN PRODUCTION YET
-* Multiple tokentypes in one class is not possible right now.
+* Multiple token types in one class are not possible right now.
 If you really need that, just create 2 different service interfaces, this should work (as well untested ;) )
-* Anyone has a good idea how to get rid of the small service implementation? (without an ids.xml!, since the developer is not forced to create it)
+* Does anyone has a good idea how to get rid of the small service implementation? (without an ids.xml!, since the developer is not forced to create it)

-## Pull requests are Welcome
+## Pull requests are welcome
-Since I am the only one working on that, I would like to know your opinion and or your Suggestions Please feel free to create Pull requests!
+Since I am the only one working on that, I would like to know your opinion and/or your suggestions.
+Please feel free to create Pull requests!